This is it, folks - the latest update to the desktop cousin to the world’s most famous mobile operating system.

 Compressed Memory, for example, automatically reduces the memory allocated to inactive apps as your machine begins to run out of headroom.
 In theory, performance of the active application should benefit.
 In fact, Apple claims that Mavericks is 1.4x more responsive under load than Mountain Lion, and will wake 1.5x faster from standby.

-At which point, we hit the problem with appraising Mavericks’ improvements.
+It's at this point that we hit the problem with appraising Mavericks’ improvements.
 Our test 2012 Macbook Air 13in, with its 256GB SSD hard drive, was already stupidly damn quick when running Mountain Lion.
 We’d swear during our week with Mavericks that the 13in Air ran slightly cooler, and the laptop’s fan seemed to cut in less often, but we didn’t notice a significant improvement in responsiveness and performance - mostly because it was already fast enough.

 That said, we did notice an apparent improvement in battery life: unplugged at 100% charge, the menu bar's battery indicator would regularly show five and a half hours remaining, compared to the more normal five hours we’d grown accustomed to with Mountain Lion.